gnosis/dx-docs/source/community-resources.md

     - [ETHBerlin rules](https://github.com/ethberlin-hackathon/ETHBerlin-Bounties) apply
 - Support?
    - We are here to support you!
 Come by the Gnosis booth on the 3rd floor.
-   If you can't find us (and largely on Saturday), we will monitor our [Gitter](https://gitter.im/gnosis/DutchX) for you.
+   If you can't find us (esp. on Saturday), we will monitor our [Gitter](https://gitter.im/gnosis/DutchX) for you.

 ## Previous